Home » Canada Logistics Travel Maps » Maritime Road Trip Logistics

 Afternoon (The Crossing): From the coast, it’s a straightforward 45-minute drive to the Confederation Bridge.

-• Pro Logistic: Don’t just drive through.
+• Pro Tip: Don’t just drive through.
 Stop at Borden-Carleton immediately after crossing.
 It’s one of the best spots for massive under-bridge perspective shots and a classic PEI lighthouse photo.

 Day 2: Coastal Classics & The Nova Scotia Run